 This is a rough estimate of how much money you may anticipate to make from a typical customer before they leave.

-This is the average MRR per subscriber for your company.
+This is the average MRR per customer for your company.
 It’s derived by multiplying your MRR by the total number of active subscription customers.

 Subscriber Churn Rate